-There are other ways to avoid inheritance tax too - including putting your life insurance policy under trust, or having a deed of variation in your will.
+There are other ways to avoid inheritance tax, too - including putting your life insurance policy under trust or having a deed of variation in your will.

-Who pays the inheritance tax bill?
+Who pays the IHT bill?

 If they can't or will not pay, the amount due then comes out of your estate.